 All that has changed.
 I’m now a convert; I’ve seen the digital light; I’ve had an electronic epiphany.

 As with a number of other epiphanies in my life, it was a child who sparked this one.
 Not that my daughter Heather was trying to change me.
 She simply offered, as a service to my writing, to open Facebook and Twitter pages in my name and to manage them for me.
-“Dad, your books are wonderful,” she said, “but they’re not well known.
+“Dad, your books are wonderful,” she said, “but they need to be better known.
 You need to get the word out.”
 I liked her idea, but the more I thought about it, the more reluctant I was to hand over control of my public image.
 Besides, I realized that for some time I’d been getting little Facebook-sized ideas, which I’d write in my journal where no one would ever see them.
 Suddenly it looked easy, natural, maybe even fun—like rolling off a login—to publish my musings online.

 Practical, too.
 The fact is, authors these days are expected to do 80% of their own promotion, and most publishers won’t even look at a writer who doesn’t have a substantial internet fan base.
 Veteran literary agent Greg Johnson recently reported that multiple publishers had “rejected a proposal every one of them loved because the author didn’t have enough Facebook friends.”
 He might have been telling my story.